SixArm/ui-ux-design-guide/README.md

 Introduction

 * What is this book?
-* Who should read this?
+* Who is this for?
 * Why did I write this?

 UI/UX